martinkirch/showergel/docs/configuring.rst

 `PostGreSQL <https://docs.sqlalchemy.org/en/14/dialects/postgresql.html#module-sqlalchemy.dialects.postgresql.psycopg2>`_
 or `MySQL <https://docs.sqlalchemy.org/en/14/dialects/mysql.html#dialect-mysql>`_.

-You may display DB requests in Showergel's log by setting the property ``echo = True``.
+You may display DB requests in Showergel's log by setting the property ``echo = true``.
 This can be useful when debugging.